3 Nanoscale: modeling molecular motors

 where \(\eta_{x,y}\) are drag coefficients, and \((B_{t}^{x})_{t\geq 0}\) and \((B_{t}^{y})_{t\geq 0}\) are independent Brownian motions.
 The meaning of the integrals of the form \(\int_{0}^{t}\int_{\mathbb{R}_{+}}F(t,z)N(\mathrm{d}t,\mathrm{d}z)\) is explained in more details with extra references and numerical implementation in (Section 2.2 and 4.1 of Chaintron et al. 2023).
 Notice that, in the second equation, the motion of \(X_{t}\) is determinitic when the head is attached, like in the two state model presented in Section 3.2.1.

 The peculiarity of this model lays in the assymetry between the attachment and the detachment jumps, which results from the different system’s dimensionality in the attached and detached states.
 When the motor is detached, it evolves in a two dimenional space \((X_{t},Y_{t})\), while when it is attached, \(X_{t}=s(t)\) so the dynamics besomes one dimensional.
-Hence, when an attachment jump occurs from a random configuration \((X_{t},Y_{t})\), the dynamics is then projected on a one dimensional space, parametrized by \(s(t)\), where the value of \(X_t\) after the jump is fully determined by the position of the site.
+Hence, when an attachment jump occurs from a random configuration \((X_{t},Y_{t})\), the dynamics is projected on a one dimensional space, parametrized by \(s(t)\).
+Hence, the value of \(X_t\) after the jump is fully determined by the position of the site.

 The situation is different with the detachment, since there is no a priori value prescribed for \(X_{t}\) after the jump.
 This discrete-to-continuous detachment jump must then select a radom location \(x\) for the detached myosin head.
 The probability law that choose this new location have to be defined carefully to preserve the thermodynamic compatibility.

 This problem was solved in (Chaintron et al. 2023) by considering the total jumps \((0,x,y,s)\to (1,s,y,s)\to(0,x,y,s)\) and writing the detailed balance conditions \[ \left\{ \begin{aligned} K_{0\rightarrow 1}(x,y,s) &= h_x \exp \biggl[ -\frac{w_1(s,y) - w_0(x,y) }{k_B T} \biggr] K^{\mathrm{rev}}_{0\rightarrow 1}(x,y,s),\\ K_{1\rightarrow 0}(x,y,s) &= h^{-1}_x \exp \biggl[ -\frac{(w_0(x,y) - \mu_T) - w_1(s,y) }{k_B T} \biggr] K^{\mathrm{rev}}_{1\rightarrow 0}(x,y,s), \end{aligned} \right. \tag{3.5}\] where \(h_{x}\) is a characteristic length for \(x\), taken equal to the characteristic length of the power stroke.
 Provided Equation 3.5, only two rates have to be calibrated.
 From the rate \(K_{1\rightarrow 0}\) one can define the global detachment rate, describing the frequency of the detachment, considering all detached positions \(x\) that can be reached from an attached configuration \((1,s,y,s)\) \[ k_{1\rightarrow 0}(y,s) = \int_{-d/2}^{d/2}K_{1\rightarrow 0}(x,y,s)\mathrm{d}x, \] A similar rate \(k^{\mathrm{rev}}_{0\rightarrow 1}\) can be defined for the reverse attachment jump rate \(K^{\mathrm{rev}}_{0\rightarrow 1}\).
 The rates \(k_{1\rightarrow 0}\) and \(k^{\mathrm{rev}}_{0\rightarrow 1}\) are analog to the rates presented in Section 3.2.1.
-In the numerical implementation of the process, the global rates \(k_{1\rightarrow 0}\) and \(k^{\mathrm{rev}}_{0\rightarrow 1}\) are used to termine the time of the jump.
+In the numerical implementation of the jump-diffusion process, the global rates \(k_{1\rightarrow 0}\) and \(k^{\mathrm{rev}}_{0\rightarrow 1}\) are used to termine the time between consecutive jumps.
 When a detachment jump occurs, the jump amplitude is drawn from the probability law \(k_{1\rightarrow 0}(y,s)^{-1}K_{1\rightarrow 0}(x,y,s)\mathrm{d}x\) (or \(k^{\mathrm{rev}}_{0\rightarrow 1}(y,s)^{-1}K^{\mathrm{rev}}_{0\rightarrow 1}(x,y,s)\mathrm{d}x\)), see (Section 4.1 and 4.2 of Chaintron et al. 2023) for the details.

 The model developed in Chaintron et al. (2023) has been calibrated to reproduce data obtained on rat trabeculae in various experimental studies.
 For the details about the calibration procedure, we refer to (Kimmig and Caruel 2020; Chaintron et al. 2023).
 In Figure 3.11, we show an extract of the results illustrating the Hill force-velocity curve.
 The model faithfully reproduces the fast transient response to rapid load changes (see figure 6 and 7 of Chaintron et al. 2023), and can be used to predict the thermodynamic efficiency of the contraction.